Tuesday, July 25, 2017

 The church fathers were anything but perfect people.
 There were several passages from the Old Testament and four gospels allegorized beyond recognition as to their actual meaning.
 The church fathers were not always correct in their beliefs and practices.
 Different interpretations of Matthew 16:18 did not just fall from the sky.
 They presuppose the existence of debate as to its meaning.

 The Roman Catholic Church is guilty of the same error as the scribes and Pharisees of the Law.
 They too elevated ancient human traditions to the authority of Scripture.
 Yet, Christ rejected them wholesale.
 How dare anyone dispute the tradition of the elders!
 That sounds an awful lot like Rome, does it not?
-The context of the Bible is sacrificed on the altar of "Sacred Tradition" in Roman Catholicism.
+I could approach Scripture and allow my imagination to go berserk with the system of hermeneutics that you bring to the table.